Skip to main content

 What Are Customer Expectations, and How Have They Changed?, Salesforce, 2023

-Profiting from Personalization, Boston Consulting Group, 2017
+Profiting from Personalisation, Boston Consulting Group, 2017

 Redefining Resilience: 2019 Global CEO Outlook, KPMG, 2019